 In this guide we have provided you with tools to, first, identify when a competitor is selling their products in packages of different units, and second, to implement formulas that allow you to standardize prices at the same level in order to correctly analyze the competitiveness of your products.

-It is important to emphasize that implementing these formulas for products sold in packs manually can take a lot of time that could be spent on other aspects of your e-commerce, so we recommend the use of tools that automate the process of product identification and implementation of these formulas to be on track with the competition.
+It is important to emphasize that implementing these formulas for products sold in packs manually can take a lot of time that could be spent on other aspects of your e-commerce.
+That´s why we recommend the use of ecommerce price monitoring, to automate the process of product identification and implementation of these formulas to be on track with the competition.